 On the morning of November 5th, 2021, a joint task force from the U.S. Fish and Wildlife Service and the Federal Emergency Management Agency confirmed 2,587 dead in Signal Cove, a remote fishing village stuck between the turbulent North Pacific and some of Washington’s thickest Sitka spruce forest.
 This was extremely concerning for Lead Investigator Osbyrne Lynch, who had officialized the count, because nine days earlier the population of Signal Cove totaled a measly 412.
 Accounting for active tourist reservations at the Wyffles’ Waffle bed and breakfast did nothing to balance the tally.
-It barely added an extra hundred to the number.
-Spring Valley High’s football team and the caravan of parents who arrived for the 1B bracket playoff added even fewer.
-Ten instant coffees, twenty-five hours, and too many corpses later, Oz shut her laptop.
+It barely added an extra hundred.
+Spring Valley High’s visiting football team and the caravan of parents who arrived for the 1B bracket playoff accounted for even fewer.
+Ten instant coffees, twenty-five hours[BF1] , and too many corpses later, Oz shut her laptop.
 Tossed the one-page briefing book.
 Chair legs on cheap tile echoed through the empty school cafeteria—her impromptu HQ—before she crashed through the red exit doors and puked in the mud.

 Searching for scores of missing persons between the lines of spreadsheets had proved a fruitless endeavor.
 Wallowing over the discrepancy had become an exercise in do-it-yourself madness.
 The data were useless and would tell her nothing more beyond the fact that there were too many bodies with too few explanations, the rotten cherry atop a sundae of lesser mysteries.
 Strangeness was in the town’s DNA, a nearly tangible thing that had clotheslined her the moment she crossed county lines into Middle Mile Wood.

 The force was unshakeable.
 Smothering.
 It hadn’t let her take a full breath since she emerged on the other side of the trees yesterday afternoon.
-Perhaps it had something to do with the fog the sun would inevitably fail to burn off.
-The sun, after all, didn’t shine on hell, and so there were only clouds.
+Maybe it had something to do with the fog the sun would inevitably fail to burn off.
+The sun, after all, didn’t shine on hell, and so there were only clouds here.

 About the Book